aragagnin/hydro_mc/README.md

 # hydro_mc

 hydro_mc is a python library and executable to perform masses conversions and Concentration fits of haloes in [Magenticum](http://www.magneticum.org) hydrodynamic simulations.
-This package is written by **Antonio Ragagnin** and its conversions are based on fits presented in the paper Ragagnin et al. (2020, in prep).
+This package is written by **Antonio Ragagnin** and its conversions are based on fits presented in the paper Ragagnin et al. (2020, accepted) DOI [10.1093/mnras/staa3523](http://doi.org/10.1093/mnras/staa3523).

 To start using this tool, just download the content of this repository.